thomcom/ipm/ipm_new_player_guide.md

 ## 2. Build order

+Telescope 0: Planets 1-4

+You get them for free.
+Keep their levels equal.

 2.1 Projects
 Asteroid Miner
 Management
 Smelter

-Telescope 1
-Telescope 2
+2.2 Telescope 1: Planets 5-7

+You get them after you've crafted some copper bars.

+2.3 Telescope 2: Planets 8-10

+You get them after you've crafted iron bars and saved up a lot of lead.

 Save 5000 more lead and Smelt it to get Planets 8-10

-Rover
+2.4 Rover

 Save 5000 lead to get Crafter

+4rafter

+Planets 11-13

+Crafting ten nails will require 50 iron bars, which requires 50000 iron.

+Keep iron above this level and let the crafter run.

 Telescope 3

-Crafter

 Crafting

 Sell everything but Iron then buy Iron Nail and craft them.

-Planets 1-4

-You get them for free.
-Keep their levels equal.

-Planets 5-7

-You get them after you've crafted some copper bars.

-Planets 8-10

-You get them after you've crafted iron bars and saved up a lot of lead.

-Planets 11-13

-Crafting ten nails will require 50 iron bars, which requires 50000 iron.
-Keep iron above this level and let the crafter run.

 Planets 14-16

+25 lead bars
+5 hammers = 10 nails = 50 iron bars

 Planets 17-19
 Planets 20-22